 The Lasting Powers of Matthew S. Norris regarding auto accident cases and Capacity Act 2018 has come into operation 23rd April 2018, making provision for lasting powers of attorneys, advance decisions, as well as safeguards once mental capacity has been lost.
-It will allow individuals a greater level of decision-making power when it comes to their mental capacity and planning ahead.
+It will allow individuals a greater level of decision-making power when it comes to their mental capacity and planning ahead such as if they need to live in a retirement community.

 Lasting Powers of Attorney (LPAs)

-The Act, according to this official website, will enable anyone over 18 years of age, whilst they still have mental capacity, to appoint a trusted person to make decisions on their behalf at a time in the future when they may no longer have capacity.
+The Act, according to this official website, will enable anyone over 18 years of age, whilst they still have mental capacity, to appoint a trusted person to make decisions on their behalf at a time in the future when they may no longer have capacity and might need to look for an assisted living facility.
 It is described as ‘lasting’ because it remains valid and is intended to be used, when the person loses mental capacity and as per this brain injury attorney in Chicago, this gives individuals more control over what happens if they were to have an accident or develop an illness, which may make it impossible for them to make or communicate their own decisions in future.
 There is a central registry where all LPAs shall be registered before they are valid and can be used.

 The LPAs allow the person they appoint to manage their health and welfare matters, their property and financial matters, or both.
 They can cater for day-to-day decisions such as what to wear or eat, to decisions about how money and property should be administered, without any need for court involvement.